 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop taking nelfinavir and call your doctor at once if you have any of these serious side effects:
+Stop using nelfinavir and call your doctor at once if you have a serious side effect such as:

-- signs of a new infection, such as fever or chills, cough, or flu symptoms.
+- signs of a new infection, such as fever, chills, body aches, flu symptoms, sores in your mouth and throat;

 What are the precautions when taking nelfinavir mesylate (Viracept)?